afanblue/refineryOMS/README.md

 - [ ] On the field displays, selecting a tank, will generate a more detailed display of the tank selected.
 - [ ] digital input processing (the full implementation of this would be associated w/inputs indicating the presence of tank cars, tank trucks and ships (set by the simulator based on either a schedule defined somewhere) and on cute animations of transfers)
 - [ ] analog output processing (the assumption is that these are setpoints.
 For the simulator to response "realistically", we need to define the input(s) which reflects the actions of the setpoint)
-- [ ] digital output processing (like the analog outputs, the effect digital outputs is shown in some other value, e.g., the status of a valve or an analog value, like a pump or valve position)
+- [ ] digital output processing (like the analog outputs, the effect of a digital output is shown in some other value, e.g., the status of a valve or an analog value, like a pump or valve position)
 - [ ] implementation of digital inputs to more realistically handle tank car, tank truck, and ship presence
 - [ ] temperature correction of the volumes
 - [ ] simulated arrival of additional crude for processing
 - [ ] automated transfers for refined products to tank cars (railroads), tank trucks, and ships.
 There is a first pass implementation of this, but it needs additional testing.
 For this to work properly, it should be possible to set up transfers to the tank cars and or tank trucks for multiple products and the transfers end up being multiply defined.
 In addition, the presence of a given tank car/truck would ideally have a product associated with it.
 - [ ] graphical display of transfers (cute animations!)
-- [ ] an archival mechanism for the historical data
+- [x] an archival mechanism for the historical data (db/archive.bat; db/archive.sh)
 - [ ] automated payment